 The History/Social Science Community of Practice is designed to engage history, social science, and humanities educators (grades 6–12) in developing engaging, inquiry-based strategies that will increase students’ ability to think, read, and write like a historian.
 Participants will experience and design learning around rigorous Writing, Inquiry, Collaboration, Organization, and Reading (WICOR®) methodologies to scaffold learning and promote critical thinking and analysis of source material.
-All strategies, digital activities, and digital tools experienced in this Community of Practice can be leveraged in face-to-face or virtual learning environments.
+All strategies, digital activities, and digital tools experienced in this Community of Practice can be leveraged in face-to-face, blended, or virtual learning environments.

 This Community of Practice requires all participants to have their own device or laptop that can connect to the internet.
 Participants must bring an acceptable device, power cord, and earbuds/headphones with them to the session.
 If a district-issued device is being used, be sure to log in to the device on the district network before attending.
 Device software and preferred web browsers (Chrome or Firefox) need to be up to date.